 How much will MTD cost me with The Tax Farm?

-Switch your accountancy to us and your accounting software licence will be free or heavily discounted.
-It’s important to pick the software that works for you (you can talk to us about that here), but you’ll find savings whether you choose FreeAgent, Xero or Quickbooks.
+Switch your accountancy to us and your accounting software licence will be heavily discounted.
+It’s important to pick the software that works for you (you can talk to us about that here), but you’ll find savings whether you choose FreeAgent or Xero.

 Find out more about our offers here.